HEALTH MANAGEMENT & PERSONALISED DIAGNOSTICS

-Once you have had your 3 initial consultations (bariatric surgeon, dietician and psychologist), if you have decided to have your surgery with us, then a full set of blood tests will be taken and the results assessed.
+Once you have had your 3 initial consultations (bariatric surgeon, dietician and psychotherapist), a full set of blood tests will be taken and the results assessed.
 These along with your assessments usually lead to clearance for surgery.
-However occasionally something is picked up that need further tests or opinions.
-Here are some examples:

-If you have had previous upper gastrointestinal surgery or even bariatric surgery, you will need a CT scan and or a barium swallow and or gastroscopy depending on the type of previous surgery you have had.
+If you’ve had previous upper gastrointestinal surgery or even bariatric surgery, you will likely need a CT Scan and / or a Barium Swallow and / or Gastroscopy.

-Barium swallow/meal: a special type of X-ray test that helps your doctor take a close look at the back of your mouth and throat, known as the pharynx, and the tube that extends from the back of the tongue down to the stomach, known as the oesophagus (gullet) and stomach
+Barium Swallow/Meal: a special type of X-ray test that helps your surgeon take a close look at the back of your mouth and throat, known as the pharynx, and the tube that extends from the back of the tongue down to the stomach, known as the oesophagus and stomach.

-Gastroscopy (upper GI endoscopy): is a procedure where a thin, flexible tube called an endoscope is used to look inside the oesophagus (gullet), stomach and first part of the small intestine (duodenum), carried out under sedation.
+Gastroscopy (Upper GI Endoscopy): is a procedure where a thin, flexible tube called an endoscope is used to look inside the oesophagus, stomach and first part of the small intestine (duodenum), carried out under sedation.

 Colonoscopy: is a test to check inside your bowels.
 This test can help find what’s causing your bowel symptoms.
 A long, thin, flexible tube with a small camera inside it is passed into your bottom, under sedation.
 You’ll be given a laxative the day before your colonoscopy, so your bowels are empty for the test.

-Sleep test: also known as polysomnography, also called a sleep study, is a test used to diagnose sleep disorders.
+Sleep Test: a sleep study, known as polysomnography, is a test used to diagnose sleep disorders.
 Polysomnography records your brain waves, the oxygen level in your blood, heart rate and breathing.
 This test is used to diagnose sleep apnoea.